MelonKony/millmint/site/factbook/world/locations/ns-summers.md

 aliases:
 - /ns-summers/
 ---
-**Naval Station Summers**, located at Irish Head in [[Summers]], is a major [[marine|Marine Services]] naval station of [[Vekllei]].
-It comprises an automatic dockyards and berthing facilities for the largest Vekllei naval ships, including [[Federal-class]] battleships.
-A number of associated facilities are headquartered there, including the Naval Infantry Training School and the American Radar Array.
+<span class="fi fi-maritime-service fis"></span> **Naval Station Summers**, located at Irish Head in [[Summers]], is a major [[marine|Marine Services]] naval station of [[Vekllei]] and a critical component of western Atlantic maritime defence.
+The facility traces its origins to British fortification of the island in the 18th century, when it served as a strategic naval fortress for the Royal Navy.
+The natural harbours and defensive geography have made it an ideal naval base for centuries, with continuous expansion and modernisation reflecting its enduring strategic importance.

-The station has a long history dating back to British fortification of the island in the 18th Century.
-It served as a naval fortress for the Royal Navy, and has expanded in that role since Commonwealth accession.
-A naval fort in Great Sound known as Bloody Head has received substantial upgrades in the 2040s, including the installation of long-range anti-ship missiles.
+The modern installation comprises comprehensive automatic dockyards and berthing facilities capable of accommodating the largest Vekllei naval vessels, including [[Federal-class]] battleships.
+Several specialised facilities operate within the complex, including the Naval Infantry Training School and the American Radar Array, which provides crucial surveillance of North American approaches.
+The historic naval fort at Bloody Head in Great Sound has received substantial upgrades including the installation of long-range anti-ship missile systems, representing a modern evolution of centuries-old coastal defence principles.

+{{<note table>}}
+**Resident [[Maritime Service]] Vessels (Home Fleet)**

+* 3 Guided Missile Frigates
+{{</note>}}

+{{<note table>}}
+**Resident [[Littoral Service]] Vessels (West Atlantic Command)**

+* 1 Medium Customs Cutter
+* 2 [*Municipal*](/municipal-class/)-class Fast Response Hydrofoils
+* 1 Search and Rescue Vessel
+* 1 Fast Patrol Boat
+* 1 Medium Ocean Tugboat
+* 1 Hydrographic Survey Ship
+{{</note>}}

 {{<note table>}}
 **Resident [[Air Service]] Squadrons**